-I remember reading, some years back, that the despair and terror felt by a trauma survivor are qualitatively different than that felt by normal people.
+I remember reading, some years back, that the despair and terror felt by a trauma survivor are qualitatively different from that felt by normal people.
 I found this comforting, but it also explains why other people can’t understand what’s happening to me.
 The quote is, I believe, from Lenore Terr in Unchained Memories: True Stories of Traumatic Memories Lost and Found (Basic Books, 1995) I loaned the book to someone, asking that it be returned, but it wasn’t.
 I probably quoted it in my journal, but that was likely during the period from 1995 to 2003 when I wasn’t typing it up.
 It’s important to me to be able to give references, so I’m sorry I can’t give this one.

 Trying to describe what terror feels like is very difficult.
 It just occurred to me that part of the difficulty is that the feeling is a flashback to infancy, when I was non-verbal.
 The dynamo in the chest is familiar, also finding it very hard to do simple things.
 I went through my breakfast routine – which is good because it doesn’t require me to make choices – but it was much harder than usual.
 Instead of doing it automatically which is what I usually do, I had to force myself to do each thing.
 I did do my supplements, a few days ago I just skipped that, but I didn’t do my stretches.
 Too hard to be with my body.